Pacers hang on to beat Grizzlies behind LeVert, Brogdon

 Sabonis led the Pacers to an early advantage, Indiana scoring 45 points in the first quarter — the most in any period against Memphis this season.

+“We had a terrible start to the game,” Jenkins said.
+“Very unacceptable on our part.
+Not reflective of who we are, so we’ve got to be better there.”

-Sabonis wasn’t only the Indiana player hurting the Grizzlies.
+Sabonis wasn’t the only Indiana player hurting the Grizzlies.
 The Pacers shot more than 60% through the first half.

 Still, Valanciunas and the Grizzlies were able to cut into the lead before a late flurry gave the Pacers a 74-63 lead at the break.